ophilli/JIRA_API/README.md

 # JIRA_API
 This is a Google Apps Script used to import issues from JIRA into Google Sheets.
-This script was inspired by [Gmail Snooze with Apps Script](http://gmailblog.blogspot.co.nz/2011/07/gmail-snooze-with-apps-script.html), originally written by
+This script was originally written by
 [Iain Brown](http://www.littlebluemonkey.com/blog/automatically-import-jira-backlog-into-google-spreadsheet) in 2014, and modified by [Owen Phillips](https://github.com/ophilli/) while interning at [Model N, Inc.](http://www.modeln.com) in 2016.
+It was inspired by [Gmail Snooze with Apps Script](http://gmailblog.blogspot.co.nz/2011/07/gmail-snooze-with-apps-script.html).

 ________